DanaBorozniak/TechProject.Pride_and_Prejudice/Now.Pride and prejudice.md

 “It is from Miss Bingley,” said Jane, and then read it aloud.

-> “My dear friend,
+LETTER“My dear friend,

-> “If you are not so compassionate as to dine to-day with Louisa and me, we shall be in danger of hating each other for the rest of our lives; for a whole day’s *tête-à-tête* between two women can never end without a quarrel.
+“If you are not so compassionate as to dine to-day with Louisa and me, we shall be in danger of hating each other for the rest of our lives; for a whole day’s *tête-à-tête* between two women can never end without a quarrel.
 Come as soon as you can on the receipt of this.
 My brother and the gentlemen are to dine with the officers.
 Yours ever,

-> “Caroline Bingley.”
+“Caroline Bingley.”

 “With the officers!” cried Lydia: “I wonder my aunt did not tell us of *that*.”